sebastien/jsxml/README.md

 JSXML is a set of XSL stylesheets that transform XML into JavaScript code equivalent to JSX.
 Unlike JSX, JSXML is easy to parse (it uses XML) and can easily be re-targetted to different rendering engines (React, Inferno, D3, etc‥).

-One of the main drawback of JSX is that it introduces a tigh coupling between the JavaScript (the controller) and the HTML code (the view) by enourage you to mix view code within controller code.
+One of the main drawback of JSX is that it introduces a tight coupling between the JavaScript (the controller) and the HTML code (the view) by enouraging a mix of view code within controller code.

+JSXML was build to satisfy the following requirements:

+ - Encourage decoupling of view code from controller code
+ - Stay close to a classic HTML/CSS + JavaScript workflow, as opposed to JS/JSX workflow
+ - Abstract from rendering back-end
+ - Leverage open web technologies (XML, XSLT)

-The JSX XSLT Templates allows you to write XML documents that are automatically rendered to an UMD JavaScript module definining the JSX equivalent (using `React.createElement`) that can be readily imported as view.
+In practice, JSXML allows you to write X(HT)ML documents that are automatically rendered to an UMD JavaScript module in expanded JSX (using `React.createElement`) that can be readily imported as view.

 The result is that the view can be written predominently in XML/XHTML and can be dynamically integrated with the controller at runtime using dynamic module loading.